geogardenclub/geogardenclub.github.io/docs/home/team.md

 ## Advisory Board

-* [Mercedez Castro](https://www.linkedin.com/in/mercedezcastro/) is a software engineer in Seattle, WA.

-* Charlie Reppun is a farmer and owner of Waianu Farm in Waiahole, Oahu.
+* Charlie Reppun is a farmer and owner of Waianu Farm in Waiahole, HI.

-* [Katie Amberg-Johnson](https://www.linkedin.com/in/katieambergjohnson/) is a Scientist at Schrodinger in New York City.
+* [Katie Amberg-Johnson](https://www.linkedin.com/in/katieambergjohnson/) is a Scientist at Schrodinger in New York City, NY.

 * Jessie Beck is a home gardener in Bellingham, WA.